auberginehill/get-culture-tables/README.md

                             </table>
                         </ol>
                     </li>
-                    <li>The ISO 3166-1 country codes in ISO 3166 can be represented either as a two-letter code (Alpha-2 code), which is recommended as the general purpose code, a three-letter code (Alpha-3 code), which is more closely related to the country name and/or a three digit numeric code (Numeric-3).
+                    <li>The <a href="http://www.iso.org/iso/country_codes_glossary.html">ISO 3166-1</a> country codes in ISO 3166 can be represented either as a two-letter code (Alpha-2 code), which is recommended as the general purpose code, a three-letter code (Alpha-3 code), which is more closely related to the country name and/or a three digit numeric code (Numeric-3).
                         <ol>
                             <table>
                                 <tr>